 Kimberly has a master’s degree in family ecology with an emphasis in environment and behavior and a bachelor’s degree in psychology from the University of Utah.
 She has over 20 years of SAS programming experience.
 In her spare time, she serves on the board of directors for the American Migraine Foundation as a patient advocate, is a Girl Scout leader, and works on designing her garden with her family.
 Her favorite week of the year is when she unplugs and spends time off grid with her family at the cabin her Grandpa built on a very cold creek, high in the Colorado Rockies.

 All Payer Claims Database Administrator

-David works for the Utah Division of Technology Services, and has supported the Office of Health Care Statistics since 2012, where he serves as the senior database administrator for the All Payer Claims Database.
+David works for the Utah Division of Technology Services, and has supported the Health Care Information and Analysis/Health Care Statistics program (HIA/HCS) since 2012, where he serves as the senior database administrator for the All Payer Claims Database.
 He also assists with data quality and compliance for the APCD, analyzes data using MS SQL Server SQL software, generates reports, provides leadership on claims data and health system reporting; assists stakeholders with access and analysis of APCD data, and serves as an overall technical resource.